remult/remult/docs/tutorials/react-next/live-query.md

 - The `subscribe` method return an `unsubscribe` method, we return it to the `useEffect` hook so that it'll call the `unsubscribe` as the component unmounts

 Try changing values in one tab and review these changes on the other tab.

-//TODO - discuss the hot module reload issue - a new `remultNext` object is created with a new `SSE SERVER` and event a new `live query storage` that means that messages don't come to the client. it's hard when working on the `backend` method part oh the world.
-One thing we can do is when we get the error of "client connection not found" - to fire the reconnect callback